NHSLeadership/nightingale-companion/readme.txt

  after HTML has loaded in.
  - Set Browser Cache - this is a setting to tell users' browser to cache locally the content.
 The value is number of seconds that this local cache should be stored, defaulting to 43200 (12 hours)
- - Enable LazyLoading - adds a tag to all media resources to use native lazyloading.
-This will work on all modern browsers (except FireFox)
  - Cleanup WordPress meta tags - removes lots of WP native tags included in the header region.
  - Compress HTML output - very basic minification of output HTML.
 This does not combine or minify included files.
 Will reduce size of output HTML by around 3-5%